planetfederal/exchange-documentation/source/discovery/index.rst

   .. figure:: img/discover-content.png

   *This is an example of what the content datasets could be for your Boundless Exchange instance.
-The specific datasets will depend on your settings and requirements.
-Hover over the individual categories to see what type of data is in each one.*
+The specific datasets will depend on your settings and requirements.*

 **Featured Content** - Featured datasets are available on the Boundless Exchange homepage, and allow users to immediately see maps, layers or documents which have been highlighted as important.
 A dataset can be featured by editing its metadata, and ensuring the Featured checkbox is selected.